Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/Lesson4/README.md

 ## Learning Objectives

-- Identify the parts of the filesystem in an iOS app.
+- Identify the components of the File System in an iOS app.
-- Access, store & edit data from the filesystem.
+- Access, store & edit data from the File System.
-- Combine persistence methods with the filesystem.

 <!-- > -->

-## Filesystem
+## File System

 Handles the persistent storage of data files, apps, and the files associated with the operating system itself.